OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 ## Periodic Reports

 Officially 60 days after the 28/02/2017 to deliver periodic reports
     -> BUT will have to be over for the Review

 - Periodic technical report (By coordinator and sites)
 - Periodic financial report (prepared and written by UPSud finance department and other admins)

-=> PLANNING  WILL BE DONE WHEN DATE IS KNOW
+=> PLANNING  WILL BE DONE WHEN DATE IS KNOWN
----

 </section>